-A common problem many gardeners face is having to deal with those unwanted mushrooms.
+A common problem many gardeners face is having to deal with is mushrooms growing in mulch.
 Apart from making our garden bed look unattractive, they may cause some concern if you have pets or young children, as eating these can make one ill.
 The main reason these fungi pop up is due to a lot of rain.
-You might be wondering how you can get rid of them from your mulch.
+You might be wondering how you can get rid of them from your bark mulch.
 In this article, we will address a number of things you can do to rid your garden of these unwanted invaders.

 Why Are There Mushrooms in My Mulch?